drusepth/open-vote/authentication.md

 ### Mapping digital users one-to-one to citizens

-* Idea: You mail out postcards to registered voters with their asymmetric private key obscured by an opaque scratch-off covering, and a plainly visible public key.
+* You mail out postcards to registered voters with their asymmetric private key obscured by an opaque scratch-off covering, and a plainly visible public key.
 If the scratch-off is not intact, the voter requests another via website form, or shows up in person at an office in the county seat.
 The registration office revokes the key pair for the original card and issues